AlessioCoser/jako/README.md

 db.execute(insert)
 ```

-## Execute two insert in Transaction
+## Execute statements in Transaction
 Using `useTransaction` method you can run all db execute safely.
 When something goes wrong and an execution throws an exception the changes are automatically rollbacked.
 ```kotlin